Welcome to The Companion Animal Sector Council

-The Companion Animal Sector Council (CASC) was established with the aim to improve the health and welfare of companion animals (except dogs, cats and horses).
+The Companion Animal Sector Council (CASC) was established with the aim to improve the health and welfare of companion animals (except dogs, cats and equines which have their own Sector Council’s).

 The Council provides a collaborative forum through which stakeholders can identify and cooperate on issues of common interest and, drawing on the expertise of its membership, provide coordinated advice to Government in a coherent and effective way, providing a conduit to highlight issues of concern and present potential solutions.